Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 Alternative black papers

-Peter was happy to test out the black Stonehenge, from Legion Papers in the USA.
-That source of supply enabled him to run a number of course studies with students.
+Peter was thrilled to try out the black Stonehenge paper from Legion Papers in the USA, which allowed him to conduct several course studies with his students.

-Other black papers are available, but most have hard surfaces and are not archival black.
-As discussed previously, if you use coloured pencil on black paper that is not archival the black may well fade.
-Not ideal!
+While other black papers are available, most have hard surfaces and are not archival black.
+As previously discussed, using colored pencils on non-archival black paper can lead to the black fading, which is less than ideal.

-Peter prefers two black papers - the Stonehenge and UK manufactured Somerset Velvet.
+Peter has a preference for two black papers: Stonehenge and UK-manufactured Somerset Velvet.

-Stonehenge has a soft printmaking surface which is absorbent and holds colour against a matt background.
+• Stonehenge has a soft printmaking surface that is absorbent and holds color well against a matte background.

 Black somerset velvet paper